7 Keys To Any Autoimmune Diet Protocol

 If you have struggled with multiple autoimmune diet plans like paleo, ketogenic, vegan, or even Mediterranean, you were likely eating in a way that does not fit your individual needs.
 As much as I am passionate about nutrition, I also recognize that only the right food is medicine when you are autoimmune.
 These 7 keys apply to anyone dealing with autoimmune symptoms.

 Once your immune system calms down after completing the autoimmune diet protocol, you can transition back to the nutritional plan of your preference.
-This is where considering nutrigenomics testing can further optimize which plans work the best for your genes and autoimmune problems.
+This is where considering genomic testing can further optimize which plans work the best for your genes and autoimmune problems.
+Consider talking to trained functional medicine practitioner about the best place to start.